 Guinness, consumed in pints.

 Leonardo Da Vinci – a hugely underrated drawer of pictures and painter of paintings.
 Did you know he also invented the helicopter?
 Okay, you did.
-So what?

 Michelangelo, wonderful artist.
 Achilles heel: completely unable to sculpt women who didn’t look like Arnold Schwarzenegger.